aldesantis/alessandro.codes/src/content/Evergreen notes/Marketplaces require dedicated teams.md

 ---
 # Marketplaces require dedicated teams

-[[Marketplaces are usually 80-20]].
+[[Evergreen notes/Marketplaces are usually 80-20]].
 You don’t start selling in one if you’re not equipped to deal with the additional complexity.

 Launching on a marketplace requires strong brand awareness, the right level of inventory, and probably a dedicated team to look after the marketplace.